Home > Services > Work Injury Compensation Lawyers > Work Stress & Depression

 The most common causes of work-related stress are:

-Experiencing stress in your job for long periods can lead to psychological and physiological illnesses that affect your health.
+Stress-related conditions that last for long periods can lead to psychological and physiological illnesses that affect your health.
 They can include:

 When you lodge a workers compensation claim with WorkCover for stress, anxiety or depression, you must show how your condition relates to your job.
 It would help if you documented all the stressors contributing to your mental illness.
 These records should include specific incident dates, times and the names of any people involved.